-- Mail the lab result to 740-203-2044
+- Fax the lab result to 740-203-2044

-- Call the DGHD, 740-368-1700, and ask to speak with a member of the CD Team
+- Call the DGHD, 740-203-2040, and ask to speak with a member of the CD Team

 When a (reportable) disease report is received, a member of the Communicable Disease Team may call the patient.
 Information such as onset date, symptoms, treatment, and information on any other persons who are ill or have been exposed may be gathered.
 Information about the disease will be explained.
 Questions you may have will be answered.

 The Health District keeps disease reports confidential.
 We do not release your name to the media.
-We do not release your name to your co-workers, or even discuss your case with your family members without your express permission.
-(We will talk to parents about their child’s illness except in cases of sexually transmitted diseases, for which a minor can legally seek treatment without parental consent.)
+We do not release your name to your co-workers, or even discuss your case with your family members without your permission.
+(We will speak with parents about their child’s illness except in cases of sexually transmitted diseases for which a minor can legally seek treatment without parental consent.)

-We do not verify information on cases to anyone except the physician involved and possibly to other health departments should there be an outbreak with patients living in multiple jurisdictions.
-A patient’s name would be released by the health department to the media only in very rare circumstances, e.g. the patient was non-compliant and putting the health of the community at grave risk of serious illness.
+We verify information on cases with the physician involved and possibly other health departments should there be an outbreak with patients living in multiple jurisdictions.
+A patient’s name would be released by the health department to the media only in very rare circumstances, e.g. the patient is non-compliance and putting the health of the community at grave risk of serious illness.